ManiRajan1/Project_repositories/docs/README.Virtual_HIL_testing_Docker.md

 python3 ./simulation/simulator_ECU2/can_sim_ECU2.py
 ```

 The transmitted and received data are shown in both the terminals.
-This can be coupled with a stream of modelled data to simulate a HIL system.
+This can be coupled with a stream of modelled data to simulate a HIL test bench.

 The data can also be visualized quickly by network protocol analyzers like Wireshark.